nfdi4cat/pid4cat-model/examples/README.md

-# Examples of use of crid_model
+# Examples of use of pid4cat_model

-This folder contains example data conforming to crid_model
+This folder contains example data conforming to pid4cat_model

 The source for these is in [src/data](../src/data/examples)